 - In addition to a ready supply of food and clean water, birds need places to hide and nest.
-Pines and densely needled conifers block the wind, supply cover in bad weather, and offer protection from predators.
+Pine trees and densely needled conifers block the wind, supply cover in bad weather, and offer protection from predators.
 They become ideal nesting places in the spring.

-- In terms of bird-friendly trees: Natives like oak, cedar, birch, maple, choke cherry, and serviceberry provide insects, seeds, and fruit along with shelter and nest sites.
+- Consider bird-friendly trees.
+Natives like oak, cedar, birch, maple, choke cherry, and serviceberry provide insects, seeds, and fruit along with shelter and nest sites.
 Berry-producing plants are essential food sources for many birds.
 Red fruits seem to be a favourite.
 Plantings of ornamental crabapples and cherries, mulberry, holly, and mountain ash will draw flocks of birds to their flowers and berries.
 Just make sure you net your raspberries, or they may be taken too!